Key takeaways

 • Among the best smart locks are the SALTO KS XS4, the Schlage Encode Smart WiFi Deadbolt, the Yale Assure Lock 2, the August WiFi Smart Lock, and the Schlage Connect Smart Deadbolt.

-• Smart locks can be integrated with other proptech, like ButterflyMX, to provide holistic access to your entire property.
+• Smart locks can be integrated a robust access control system to provide holistic access to your entire property.

 Believe it or not, physical keys will soon be obsolete.
 Step aside traditional locks and keys and make way for the best new amenity: smart locks.
-A smart lock enables a resident to unlock their apartment door using a PIN code or their smartphone, eliminating the need for metal keys.
+A smart lock enables residents to unlock their apartment door using a PIN code or smartphone, eliminating the need for metal keys.

 In this post, we’ll cover: